 Historically, access to outreach services has been based predominantly on babies meeting strict medical criteria, together with a degree of professional judgement, as per the requirement for outreach services.
-However, differing medical criteria between hospital Trusts and across regions has resulted in some families not 'qualifying' for outreach support which has influenced poorer health outcomes and parental wellbeing.
+However, differing medical criteria between hospital Trusts and across regions has resulted in some families not 'qualifying' for outreach support which has influenced poorer health outcomes for the infant and poorer outcomes for parents and families, particularly in relation to their wellbeing.
 The vision for neonatal outreach services is that all babies and families who have experienced neonatal care have equal access to expert neonatal teams to support the transition from unit to home relative to their need.